-Roskill has reviewed the production plans of more than 300 salt production assets worldwide during the research for its 2016 report.
-Germany’s K+S has retained its position as the largest producer in the world, fending off a hostile takeover bid and announcing two major expansion projects during 2015/16.
+Roskill has reviewed the production plans of more than 300 salt production assets worldwide during the research for its 2017 report.
+Germany’s K+S remains the largest salt producer followed by CNSIC of China, Compass Minerals and Cargill of the USA then Solvay of Belgium.

 The world market for salt, which is used to produce chlorine, caustic soda and a wide range of other important chemicals, is forecast to grow fastest in Asia.
-By 2020, Asia is expected to account for 50% of global trade, from approximately 45% when Roskill published its last edition of this report, in 2014.
-China’s chemical plants have been a key driver of this growth.
+By 2026, Asia is forecast to account for 53% of global demand, from 47% in 2016.
+The Chinese chloralkali industry will be the key driver of this growth.

-Chloralkali production is the largest end-use for salt.
-Chlorine is the raw material for the production of numerous organic chlorine compounds, the most important of which in terms of volume is ethylene dichloride, a chemical precursor to the 45Mtpy commodity polymer, PVC.
+Chloralkali production is the largest end-use for salt, accounting for 36% of world consumption in 2016.
+Chlorine is the raw material for the production of numerous downstream compounds, the most important of which in terms of volume is ethylene dichloride, a chemical precursor to the 45Mtpy commodity polymer, PVC.
 Caustic soda also has a very wide range of end-uses including alumina manufacture, pulp and paper production, and chemical processing.
-Synthetic soda ash production is the next largest end-use for salt, and this in turn is mainly consumed in glass applications.
+Synthetic soda ash production is the next largest end-use for salt (18% in 2016), and in turn is mainly consumed in glass.

 The third major market for salt is in de-icing applications.
 The major market is in North America followed by Europe and Asia.
 North American consumption has declined following a series of mild winters but was still estimated at 25Mt in 2016.
 The other leading market is in food and food processing (9% in 2016).
 Asia is estimated to account for almost two-thirds of global salt consumption in food and food processing because of its population size and high per capita use.